The Jackbox Party Pack: The Jackbox Party Pack 8 (2021)

 The Jackbox Party Pack 8 was released on October 14, 2021, for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, Microsoft Windows, macOS, Linux, Apple TV, iPad, Amazon Fire TV, Nvidia Shield TV, and Xfinity X1.
-The Stadia version was available on November 16, 2021.
+The Stadia version was released on November 16, 2021.

-Drawful: Animate is for 3–10 players and is the third game in the Drawful series.
+Drawful: Animate is for 3 to 10 players and is the third game in the Drawful series.
 The highlight feature is that players create a two-frame animation rather than a single static drawing.
 Other added features include having three colors to use for drawing and the ability to double down on a guess once per round which awards double points if correct, but if incorrect, awards the player who wrote the fake answer double points instead.
 A 'friend mode' is also included which uses prompts that include the players' names.

-The Wheel of Enormous Proportions is for 2–8 players and is a trivia game.
+The Wheel of Enormous Proportions is for 2 to 8 players and is a trivia game.
 At the start of the game, players write a soul-seeking question for the wheel to answer.
 Players start each trivia round with two slices each and can win more by performing well on trivia questions.
 During the spinning round, players place their slices onto the wheel and take turns spinning it, earning points when the wheel lands on a slot they picked.
 The number of points gained increases as the wheel is spun more and points are divided between players who picked the same slot.
 The spinning round ends when a Spin Meter fills up, and a new trivia round begins.
 Once a player reaches 20,000 points, any points that player gains from the wheel allows them to spin the Winner Wheel that determines them as the game's winner.
 The wheel then answers the question the winner wrote at the start of the game.

-Job Job is for 3–10 players and is a job interview question game.
+Job Job is for 3 to 10 players and is a job interview question game.
 At the beginning of each round, players answer a number of icebreaker questions in any way they want.
 Afterwards, all of the responses are shuffled between players where the goal is to answer job interview questions using only words from the icebreaker responses and the question itself.
 The interview question and the two provided responses are then pitted up and players and the audience vote on their favorite answer.
 Points are gained via a percentage of votes between the two players, and bonus points are awarded to players whose words were used in a winning answer or if their winning response contains words from three different players.
 In the final round, instead of interview questions, players create short responses about themselves by answering the same two statements.
 The player with the most points at the end wins.